 At the foot of the Rockies

-Before going into the Rockies (which will be the focus of our next blog post), we stopped south of Calgary to visit the Bar-U Ranch.
+Before going into the Rockies, we stopped south of Calgary to visit the Bar-U Ranch.
 It is the only national historic site in Canada to commemorate the importance of livestock.
 On this ranch, it’s not just cattle farming, as we’ve been used to seeing in between oil wells all over Alberta, but also the breeding of Percherons, the large horses.

 During this visit, we learned about the lives of cowboys in Alberta, who had to travel many kilometers on horse to gather all the livestock scattered in the wild, on huge territories and plains in the south of the province.
 We tried to learn lasso throwing, but it was a failure for me.
 Pierre-Adrien was not doing too badly after many, many tries.